delgado-sam/Detox-Project/README.md

     }
 ```

-Now that your emulator is created and configured.
-Run the project!
+Once your emulator is created and configured you can run the project.

 `npm run android`